 - Combo sleepers – People who don’t stick to one sleep position, instead using a combination of styles, should use a medium-firm mattress.
 These beds are in the middle on the firmness scale, providing good support for every position.

-Amerisleep’s AS3 (formerly Liberty) gets our pick because of its hi-tech Bio-Pur+™ memory foam which conforms to the body while staying cool.
+Amerisleep’s AS3 gets our pick for best mattress because of its hi-tech Bio-Pur+™ memory foam which conforms to the body while staying cool.
 When sleeping on an Amerisleep mattress, it will feel plush without letting you sink down into the mattress.

 Sleep Position & Health